datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

     response = get(f'http://api.covid19api.com/country/{country}/status/confirmed')
 ```

 In `main.py`, we import this new function at the top of the file.
-Finally, we can replace the sentence `"Area chart of COVID cases over time in the Netherlands."` by a call to `download_confirmed_per_country()`, which returns the JSON data instead of the sentence.
+Finally, we can replace the sentence `" Area chart of COVID cases over time in the Netherlands. "` by a call to `download_confirmed_per_country()`, which returns the JSON data instead of the sentence.
 Let's not forget to provide the name of a valid country when we call our function:

 ```python
     return download_confirmed_per_country("netherlands")